Yeshiva University – Stern College for Women

 Requirements:

 (1) Attendance, prompt arrival and class participation are assumed.
 Anything more than two absences will lower your grade.
-Two lates are equivalent to one absence.
+Three lates are equivalent to one absence.

 Periods and Sources